 The integration of yoga into my professional and personal practice has changed my life in more ways than I expected.
 The focus of my classes are to bring about organic movement with slow and careful attention to breath and alignment; music is atmospheric.
 I appreciate everyone’s unique motivation to practice yoga and can help create a supportive environment to help discover the vast benefits it offers.

-When I am not working, I like to run, travel, spend time with family and friends, practice yoga and improve upon my photography skills with my DSLR.
-I am also fluent in English and Gujarati.
+When I am not working, I like to run, travel, try out new recipes, spend time with family and friends or go for a hike with my pup!